evdnx/goportfolio/README.md

 - Basic position accounting: create, update, close, and inspect positions with realized/unrealized PnL fields for downstream consumers.
 - Transaction ledger: append-only slice that can be copied out for reporting or persistence layers.
 - Balance/position DTO snapshots: `Snapshot`, `BalancesSnapshot`, and `PositionsSnapshot` hand you serialization-ready copies without exposing internal maps.
+- Snapshot diffs: every `PortfolioEvent` carries a `SnapshotDiff` payload so streaming consumers can apply compact balance/position/transaction patches instead of reloading the full state.
 - Configurable pair parsing: pass `WithPairParser` to `NewPortfolioWithOptions` to support venues that do not use the default `BASE/QUOTE` slash format.
 - Fee schedules: describe fees per symbol/base/quote (or default) once and let the portfolio apply them for every transaction.
 - Persistence hooks: plug in JSON, BoltDB, or SQLite stores via `WithSnapshotStore` to automatically persist and rehydrate state between restarts.